ericbannon/acs-cosign/README.md

 # Overview

-GitHub action for cosigning images
+A simple GitHub action example for cosigning images in authenticated Quay registries (Note: can be modified with any OCI compliant registry by adjusting the docker login task under the github action).

 ## Instructions